Updated: 4/25/2023 | April 25th, 2023

 I’ve visited Canada many times but have always missed is Québec City.
 I’ve only heard great things from everyone who has ever been there.
 Luckily, my friend Pamela is an expert on the city.
-She runs walking tours there and even recently published a guidebook to the city.
-Given that fall is supposed to be one of the most beautiful times to visit, I thought now was a perfect time to have her share her expertise!
+She runs Urban Quebec Guide, a blog that showcases the best Quebec has to offer.

 I fell in love with Québec City the moment I stepped off the overnight train from Halifax.
 The cobblestone streets, outdoor patios, European architecture, and delicious poutine (and French men!) tugged at my heartstrings.

 A French colony founded in 1608 by Samuel de Champlain, Québec City was then known as New France.
-Over the course of its over four hundred years, the city went from being French then British, and then French again, creating a delightful mix of architectural styles.
+Over the course of its over four hundred years, the city went from being French to British and then French again, creating a delightful mix of architectural styles.

 Though Québec City can be expensive, there are plenty of ways to visit this city on a budget and still enjoy everything this place has to offer!